Diary of a Mad Black Woman: Soundtrack

 The soundtrack was released by Motown Records on April 19, 2005.

 Release

-The film was released on DVD and VHS June 28, 2005 by Lions Gate Home Entertainment.
+The film was released on DVD and VHS June 28, 2005, by Lions Gate Home Entertainment.

 Reception

 Box office

 On its opening weekend, the film arrived at number 1 on the box office rankings, with takings of $21.9 million.
 The film grossed an estimated $50.6 million in the United States and Canada, with an additional $19,000 internationally, for an estimated worldwide total of $50.7 million.

 Critical response

-Professional film critics were mostly negative in their evaluation of Diary of a Mad Black Woman.
-Rotten Tomatoes gives the film a score of 16% based on 115 reviews, with an average rating of 4.0/10.
-The site's consensus reads "Tyler Perry's successful play can't make the move to the screen; this mix of slapstick, melodrama and spirituality lacks a consistent tone."
-Metacritic gives the film a weighted average score of 36% based on reviews from 30 critics, which the site considers "generally unfavorable reviews".
 Audience polled by CinemaScore gave the film a rare "A+" grade, on a scale from A-F.

 Roger Ebert gave the film one out of four stars, arguing that the Madea character "is not remotely plausible [and] not merely wrong for the movie, but fatal to it."
 Ebert also wrote that Elise, Tyson and Harris offered effective performances and that "[t]here's a good movie buried beneath the bad one."